 The Power Seat: Where You Sit Matters

-Find out how you can help or hurt your chances to success based on where you sit
+Find out how you can help or hurt your chance of success based on where you sit.

-For the most part, we’ve all been exposed to group setting dynamics starting out with our family.
-As children we’ve learned to pick up on social cues to make sure we conform to the norms around us.
-One of these cues is known as the power seat, it’s the seat that we unconsciously designate as the one that has the most authority.
+For the most part, we’ve all been exposed to group setting dynamics, starting out with our family.
+As children, we learned to pick up on social cues to make sure that we conform to the norms around us.
+One of these cues is known as the "power seat"—it’s the seat that we unconsciously designate as the one that has the most authority.

 For example, think back to when you were a child having a family dinner.
 Who would sit at the head of the table?
-For some of us, mom and dad would either sat at the opposite sides of the dinner table (B5a) and for others, mom would sit right next to dad in the corner position (B1 + B5a).
+For some of us, our mom and dad would sit at opposite sides of the dinner table, and for others, our mom would sit right next to our dad in the corner position.

 How about when you think of a wedding you’ve attended, including yours, if that’s applicable.
 Where did the bride and groom sit?
-In the middle (B5b).
-Where the most important guests sat to their immediate right or left.
-Similar to what you would find in Leonardo Da Vinci’s Last Supper painting, where the most important figure were seated in the middle (B5b).
+In the middle.
+The most important guests sat to their immediate right or left, similar to what you would find in Leonardo Da Vinci’s Last Supper painting, where the most important figures were seated in the middle.

-Whether you are recalling dinner with mom and dad or a wedding, the concept of the power seat is something we’ve known for a long time.
-What you may not know is that depending where you sit (B5a or B5b) you will initiate a different type of reaction from the people seated around you.
+Whether you are recalling dinner with your mom and dad or a wedding, the concept of the power seat is something we’ve known for a long time.
+What you may not know is that depending on where you sit, you will initiate a different type of reaction from the people seated around you.

-In the case of B5a, when you sit at either end of the table you send a few unspoken messages to the people who sit around you.
+In the case when you sit at either end of the table, you send a few unspoken messages to the people who sit around you.
 These messages are:

-If you sit in the B5b seat, you send a whole other set of messages, such as:
+If you sit in the middle seat, you send a whole other set of messages, such as:

-- You are a part of the team
+1. You are a part of the team.

 What about square or round tables?

-To claim the power seat in this setting, just move your chair back a little but not too far; otherwise, it will give the impression you don’t want to be there (B6).
+To claim the power seat in this setting, just move your chair back a little, but not too far; otherwise, it will give the impression you don’t want to be there.

 In the round table, also known as the King Arthur table, everyone has an equal amount of authority and status.